TanguyPatte/learn_conftest/README.md

 ```

-## How to write rule in rego
+## How to write rule in rego for conftest

 ### Specify what you don't want

-In rego, we don't create rule to say what we wan't, we create rules to say what we don't want.
+In conftest, we don't create rule to say what we wan't, we create rules to say what we don't want.
 Given an array of fruits, if I wan't that all my fruit start with an "a"
 the rule will be : is there a fruit that does not start with an "a".

 ### Match all conditions

 The rules can be understood like that :

 Rule is true if condition A AND condition B AND condition C

 ```